-Lindsay (Alex Essoe, STARRY EYES, RED ISLAND) and Jeff Pittman (Dylan McTee, SWEET/VICIOUS) are a couple under stress, most of it financial.
+Lindsay (Alex Essoe, FACELESS, RED ISLAND) and Jeff Pittman (Dylan McTee, SWEET/VICIOUS, THE WIND) are a couple under stress, most of it financial.
 He was a pro athlete whose career tanked and now it’s only her job that keeps the bills (barely) paid.
 Things go from bad to “you’re fucked” driving home from a New Year’s Eve party when a drunk Jeff hits a pedestrian.
 Panicking they throw his body in the car and head for home to figure out what to do.

 Things manage to get even worse when Lindsay’s sister Hannah (Perla Haney-Jardine) turns up and puts several bullets in the now recovered man.
 It seems he was actually on his way to the Pittman residence for reasons unknown when Jeff hit him.
 The morning brings a visit from two patrolmen and then from a Detective Smith (Ward Horton ANNABELLE).
 Of course, he isn’t what he appears to be and has a connection to not only the dead man but to Hannah.

 A Hitchcockian thriller that strays into horror territory by way of its torture scenes, MIDNIGHTERS is a good film that unfortunately suffers from placing style over substance.
 It piles on the twists and keeps escalating the situation while leaving the characters horribly undeveloped.
 With many of the developments being kicked into motion by people’s choices, it would be nice to know why they do what they do.